Norman was a devoted father, partner and friend who had a bright future before being diagnosed with pancreatic cancer at the age of just 38.

 My phone rang sometime later.
-It was a friend, who also worked as a nurse at the health centre.
-I greeted her enthusiastically, but I could hear sadness in her voice as she told me that Norman had just received news that he might have pancreatic cancer.
+It was a friend who also worked as a nurse at the health centre.
+I greeted her enthusiastically but I could hear sadness in her voice as she told me Norman had just received news that he might have pancreatic cancer.

 We had only just recently found out we were also expecting another baby.

-We made a conscious decision early on, that we’d try and keep our day-to-day life as normal as possible for our children.
-We didn’t tell people he had cancer until we couldn’t hide any longer in order to protect the children, and ourselves from the pity.
-Thanks to the support of family and friends, we were able to juggle Norman’s treatment and keep our children connected within our local community and school.
+We made a conscious decision early on that we’d try and keep our day-to-day life as normal as possible for our children.
+We didn’t tell people he had cancer until we couldn’t hide it any longer in order to protect the children, and ourselves, from the pity.
+Thanks to the support of family and friends we were able to juggle Norman’s treatment and keep our children connected within our local community and school.

-Within the last month, Norman’s cancer progressed quickly and rapidly spread.
-While we had been in Palliative care since diagnosis, we discovered how important they are and that we should have utilized them more, earlier.
+Within his last month, Norman’s cancer progressed quickly and spread rapidly.
+While we had been in Palliative Care since diagnosis, we discovered how important they are and that we should have utilised them more, earlier.
 Having never been separated for more than a week at a time, we were apart – me at home with a newborn and our other children, Norman 1.5 hours away at the local hospital.
-We desperately wanted Norman at home with us during those last days, but it wasn’t possible because of the lack of at-home support services available to us in our hometown.
+We desperately wanted Norman at home with us during those last days but it wasn’t possible because of the lack of at-home support services available to us in our hometown.

-Norman passed away in February this year at the age of 39; nine months after his diagnosis and just 30 days after the birth of our daughter.
+Norman passed away at the age of 39; nine months after his diagnosis and just 30 days after the birth of our daughter.
 Norman wished for more time.
 He wished he could see his children grow, he wished he could help others more.
 His death has left an unsurmountable hole in our lives and we miss him terribly.

 We are slowly learning to live and breathe again.
-One of the most wonderful things we did after Norman was diagnosed, was to have some beautiful family photos taken before he got to sick.
-These photos are treasured to us and remind us daily of the wonderful partner, father and friend Norman was to those who loved him.
+One of the most wonderful things we did after Norman was diagnosed was to have some beautiful family photos taken before he got to sick.
+These photos are treasured and remind us daily of the wonderful partner, father and friend Norman was to those who loved him.